-All Associates are required to read, understand and comply with the principles contained in this Code, as well as all applicable laws, rules and regulations and Company policies, guidelines and procedures.
-All Associates have the responsibility to abide by the Enterprise Risk Management Policy/Program through adherence to the Bank's policies and by communicating any violation of risk management processes or internal controls to the Chief Legal Officer.
+All Associates are required to read, understand, and comply with the principles contained in this Code, as well as all applicable laws, rules and regulations and Company policies, guidelines and procedures.

 Violations of this Code are taken seriously and any employee who engages in unlawful activities or violates this Code or any of the Company's policies is subject to disciplinary action, which could result in termination.